eycyber/MISP-instructions/README.md

 ```
 ## Optional requirements
 ```
- - Alternately, take a cloud server for 5 $ per month in Digital Ocean or AWS or Azure (you will get servers for free at least for 2-3 months)
+ - Alternately, take a cloud server for 5 $ per month in Digital Ocean or AWS or Azure (you will get servers for free for 2-6 months)
  - Buy a domain for 140 INR which you can use for a year or renew
  - SSL certificate for the domain (free by Let's Encrypt)
 ```